abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:50 skills:1 key:a27237d666
 ## Introduction to Git

-<strong>Follow the directions in the console to open the R Markdown file:</strong>
+<strong>Follow the directions in the console to open a file containg instructions.</strong>

 ```Type 'go()' and hit Enter to get started!```